 Throughout the summit, participants were able to hear first-hand accounts of major organizational change presented by IMD faculty and company executives who were involved in the real life cases of company transformation being discussed.
 Professor Albrecht Enders and Lars Häggstrom discussed the case of Stora Enso which they led, for example, and Professor Thomas Malnight talked about the transformation journey of Mars Petcare, which he designed.

 Professor Anand Narasimhan presented the story of transformation at Group M in India while Professor Goutam Challagalla looked at the role of digital in making an organization more customer-centric.
 Professor Bettina Büchel discussed how organizations can define their transformation journeys and then make the crucial step toward implementation.

 Other appearances were made by executives from Neste who described their company’s dramatic turnaround as well as additional executives from Stora Enso, and Pau Garcia, young entrepreneur and digital expert.

 During the event Professor Albrecht Enders shed light on why transformation is crucial for many of today’s companies.
 “Established companies often fail to react adequately to discontinuous innovations,” he said.
-“What this summit is all about is discovering the underlying architecture of business transformations.”
+“This summit is all about discovering the underlying architecture of business transformations.”